What Is a 404 Status Code?

 , which provide additional information about the response.

-How to fix a 404 status code
+How to fix an error 404 status on your website

+So, what do you do if you’re the website owner, and you have 404 status errors popping up?
 Here are some ways to fix a 404 status code:

-- Check the server logs: Check the server logs to see if there are any errors or issues that could be causing the 404 error.
+- Refresh the server logs: Check the server logs to see if there are any errors or issues that could be causing the 404 error.
 Look for any errors related to the resource that the client is trying to access.

 - Check the server configuration: Check the server configuration to ensure that the resource is configured correctly.
 Make sure that the resource exists and is mapped to the correct location on the server.